neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 #### Meets minimum requirements:
 * Any new or modified backend features include at least one test, which may or may not be an effective test.
 * Tests may contain ESlint warnings (but no errors); does not include any eslint-disable or ts-ignore flags

-### Planning Documents
-#### 10% Preliminary Project Plan
-Each team's preliminary project plan grade will account for 10% of the overall grade for the project.

-#### 10% Revised Project Plan
-Each team's revised project plan grade will account for 10% of the overall grade for the project.

 ### Activities During the Project
 #### 10% Weekly Meetings with TA Mentor and Team Surveys